 Senior Product Editor

 Support materials are equally important.
-Coil systems and ventilated latex base layers circulate air throughout the interior of the mattress to help maintain a comfortable temperature, whereas solid foam stores the heat retained from the comfort layers.
+Coil systems and ventilated latex base layers circulate air throughout the interior of the mattress to help maintain a comfortable temperature, whereas solid foam stores the heat retained in the comfort layers.
 Your mattress cover plays a role in cooling as well.
 Breathable fabrics such as cotton, viscose derived from bamboo, Tencel, and cashmere regulate temperature better than synthetics like polyester.

 Cooling Technology

 Mattresses can also build on cooling qualities by leveraging technology.
 Passive cooling refers to technology that promotes breathability and temperature regulation, like the use of phase change material that releases body heat on contact or gel or copper infusions in the bed’s foam layers.
-Some mattresses use active cooling technology with specialty covers that physically change the temperature of your sleep surface.
-These mattresses tend to be more expensive, but may be a solid investment if you’re losing sleep from excessive heat.

 Contouring and Firmness